PaulHancock/HPC_containers/README.md

   - [wcstools](http://tdc-www.harvard.edu/wcstools/) 3.9.6

 ## Planned software includes
-- calibrate, apply solutions: part of mwa-reduce
 - cotter : TODO
 - manta-ray : is this needed as container?
 - mwa-pb : is this needed as container?
-- mwa-reduce : is this needed as container?